lubeda/EsphoMaTrix/README.md

       id: garage
 ```

-You can use gifs as animation and pngs as static "animations".
-Gif are limited to 8 frames to limit the flash space.
+Gifs are limited to 8 frames to limit the flash space.
+Thr first icon in your list is the fallback in case of an error.

 All other solutions provide ready made icons, especialy lametric has a big database of [icons](https://developer.lametric.com/icons).
-Please check the copyright of the used icons you use.
+Please check the copyright of the icons you use.
 The amount of icons is limited to 64 in the code and also by the flashspace and the RAM of your board.

 The id of the icons is used later to configure the screens to display.
 So you should name them clever.

 ## esphome component

-### More stable
+### local use

-At the moment it is more stable to use a local component to get this running.
-Clone the repo and copy the components subfolder to your esphome folder.
+If you download the componets-folder from the repo an install it in your esphome you have more stable installation.
+But if there are new features you won't see them.
 If needed customize the yaml to your folder structure.

 ```
 external_components: